BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-zedwallet.md

 Here's a quick image of BLOCWallet in action after using the transfer command:
 ![blocwallet](/docs/images/guides/Wallets/BlocWallet/BLOCWallet_v3.0.0_open_wallet_transfer.png)

-To send BLOC; at the BLOCWallet menu:
+To send BLOC at the BLOCWallet menu:

 - Type: `transfer` or `7` and press `enter`